Another IRI De/Re-Identification Function

 While DBAs can remove columns in tables, there are few alternatives for masking data in different ways across multiple databases and file sources.

-Search for, classify, and redact a specified number of bytes, defined (sub-)strings, entire fields, or one or more rows.
+In each case, you can use the IRI product you need to search for, classify, and redact a specified number of bytes, defined (sub-)strings, entire fields, or one or more rows.
 Choose the type and start/stop locations of the masking characters.
-Determine whether to apply the redaction based on column names or field value conditions.
+Determine whether to apply the redaction based on column names or data classes, pattern matches, field value conditions, NER models, etc.

 Character masking is just one of the non-reversible protection functions provided in IRI software.
 Others include randomization, external source pseudonymization, and possibly hashing.
 Reversible protections include encryption, encoding, a proprietary ASCII de-ID function, same-source pseudonymization, expression logic, and string functions.